Marie Bouliard

-Marie-Geneviève Bouliard (born Paris, 1763; died Saône-et-Loire, 1825) was a French artist who primarily painted portraits.
+Marie-Geneviève Bouliard (1763–1825) was a French artist who primarily painted portraits.

-She was a pupil of Jean-Baptiste Greuze, Joseph-Benoît Suvée, Joseph Duplessis.
+She was born in Paris.
+She was a pupil of Jean-Baptiste Greuze, Joseph-Benoît Suvée, and Joseph Duplessis.
+In 1791, Bouliard made her debut at the Paris Salon with her painting Woman's Head Crowned with Roses.

 Her Aspasia, a self-portrait, was produced in 1794.
 It was exhibited in the 1795 Paris Salon where it received a Prix d'Encouragement.

+In 1808 she exhibited Head of a Woman.
 Her painting Portrait of an Actress, Probably Mlle.
-Bélier, was included in the 1905 book Women Painters of the World.
+Bélier was included in the 1905 book Women Painters of the World.

+Bouliard died in 1825 in Saône-et-Loire.